kofigyan/StateProgressBar/README.md

         spb_stateDescriptionColor => State description color.
 Should be a color value.
 Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
         Related method : setStateDescriptionColor(int)

+        spb_currentStateDescriptionBackgroundColor => Current state description background color.
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+        Related method : setCurrentStateBackgroundDescriptionColor(int)

+        spb_stateDescriptionBackgroundColor => State description background color.
+Should be a color value.
+Possible forms are "#rgb", "#argb", "#rrggbb", or "#aarrggbb".
+        Related method : setStateBackgroundDescriptionColor(int)

+        spb_stateHighlightMode => Choose which states should be colored according to currentState.
+Should be one of "none", "current" (the current state only) and "finished" (the current state and all states before it).
+        Related method : setStateHighlightMode(StateHighlightMode)

-        spb_stateSize => State size .
+        spb_stateSize => State size.
 Must be a dimension value with preferrable unit of dp eg. 25dp Related method : setStateSize(float)

         spb_stateTextSize => State text(number) size .
 Must be a dimension value with preferrable unit of sp eg. 15sp